Fellowship Vision, Mission, and Goals

 - Promoting a collegial environment that provides ample opportunity for fellows to grow and learn from their own and others’ experiences.

 Goals of the Program for Each Trainee

-The training program integrates a strong background in basic and/or clinical research with excellent clinical training in neonatal-perinatal medicine and is compliant with all regulations.
+The Neonatal–Perinatal Fellowship Training Program integrates a strong background in basic and/or clinical research with excellent clinical training in neonatal-perinatal medicine and is compliant with all regulations.

 The overall goals of the Training Program are to provide an environment that will permit each trainee to: